 Our Skin: A First Conversation About Race by Megan Madison, Jessica Ralli, and Isabel Roxas

-Purchase from Bookshop.org (supports independent bookstores!) | Purchase from Amazon
+Purchase from Bookshop.org (supports independent bookstores and my business)

 This look at race is a must have for your collection of anti bias books.
 It covers so many topics, starting with identifying and loving your own skin tone.
 Children also learn why we have different skin tones, and some of the racial labels that people use to correlate with all those shades of skin.